Huachao/vscode-restclient/README.md

 ```

 #### Request Variables
 For request variables, they are similar to file variables in some aspects, like scope and definition location.
-However they have some obvious differences.
+However, they have some obvious differences.
 The definition syntax of request variables is just like a single-line comment, and follows __`// @name requestName`__ or __`# @name requestName`__ just before the desired request url.
 You can think of request variable as attaching a *name metadata* to the underlying request, and this kind of requests can be called with **Named Request**, while normal requests can be called with **Anonymous Request**.
 Other requests can use `requestName` as an identifier to reference the expected part of the named request or its latest response.
 Notice that if you want to refer the response of a named request, you need to manually trigger the named request to retrieve its response first, otherwise the plain text of variable reference like `{{requestName.response.body.$.id}}` will be sent instead.

 The reference syntax of a request variable is a bit more complex than other kinds of custom variables.
 The request variable reference syntax follows `{{requestName.(response|request).(body|headers).(JSONPath|XPath|Header Name)}}`.
 You have two reference part choices of the response or request: *body* and *headers*.
 For *body* part, it only works for `JSON` and `XML` responses, you can use [JSONPath](http://goessner.net/articles/JsonPath/) and [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) to extract specific property or attribute.
 For example, if a JSON response returns body `{"id": "mock"}`, you can set the JSONPath part to `$.id` to reference the id.
 For *headers* part, you can specify the header name to extract the header value.
 Additionally, the header name is *case-insensitive*.

 > If the *JSONPath* or *XPath* of body, or *Header Name* of headers can't be resolved, the plain text of variable reference will be sent instead.
-And in this case diagnostic information will be displayed to help you to inspect this.
+And in this case, diagnostic information will be displayed to help you to inspect this.
 And you can also hover over the request variables to view the actual resolved value.

-Below is a sample of request variable definitions and references in a `http` file.
+Below is a sample of request variable definitions and references in an `http` file.
 ```http

 @baseUrl = https://example.com/api